Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-If you’re raising chickens intending to breed them, then knowing when they enter sexual maturity is information you need.
+If you’re raising chickens with the intent to breed them, then knowing when they attain sexual maturity is information you need.
 Having hens and roosters running around the farmyard with no idea of what to do—or more importantly—when to do it, could leave you missing out on the opportunity to bring baby chicks into the world.

-If you’re curious about the answer to the question of how old are roosters when they start to mate, then we have the answer for you.
-While a rooster and his sperm aren’t required for a hen to lay eggs, for the laying of hatchable eggs, the rooster needs to be involved.
+If you’re curious about the answer to the question of how old roosters are when they start to mate, then we have the answer for you.
+While a rooster isn’t required for a hen to lay eggs, a rooster is required if you wish to have fertilized eggs.
 Luckily, roosters reach sexual maturity around 4 to 5 months of age.
 Read on below to learn more about roosters, their mating habits, and their sexual maturity.
-This information should help you understand these tiny creatures better and make raising them more viable and interesting.new chicken divider
+This information should help you understand these creatures better and make raising them more viable and interesting.

 When Are Roosters Sexually Mature?

 As we mentioned above, roosters reach sexual maturity when they are around 4 to 5 months old.
-This is when sperm becomes viable inside their bean-sized testicles.
-Unlike humans, a rooster’s testicles are kept safely inside the body.
-The sperm inside these testicles is fresh at the rooster’s normal body temperature, unlike human sperm that must be kept cooler than the body.
+This is when they are able to produce sperm and pass it onto a hen via mating.
+Unlike humans, a rooster’s testicles are inside the body.

-Unfortunately for roosters, they do not have a penis.
+Roosters, like many birds, do not have a penis.
 This means penetration isn’t possible when they mate with a hen.
 Instead, they use their cloaca to deposit the sperm by pressing it against the hen’s cloaca when she is willing.
-While the fertilization process may not be fun for the hens and roosters, it gets the job done in only a few seconds.
+The job is done in only a few seconds.

 rooster and hen